tobiasbriones/blog/mathswe/eng/automation/platform/ops/text/text-ops-_-new-add-pr-command-2024-03-23/index.md

 The command leaves everything committed, so you can directly focus on high-level content like the conclusion and abstract sections, thus removing most of the overhead for fast technical communication.

+## PR Article Operations

+PR articles are blog updates providing a sync with the technical results of a certain development period or sprint.
+They can replace unnecessary meetings and formalize the engineering work for future reference.

+PR articles have a high return on the investment from quality engineering works since they infer the development context already available that the developer addressed at its moment.
+In the domain-specific system, you must have a functional mindset to leverage such powerful inference capabilities.
+Commit and PR messages can be defined as "nano-articles" or functions for composition via SWAM ops automation.

+It's clear that order matters to avoid *work redundancy*; otherwise, you create a cycle.
+It's best to invest in well-done, shorter results, like nano-articles, to increase the tooling assistance via inference that will return the maximum value out of the essential components.
+I just described what I mean by "axioms of development" in Piaxid.

+The Add PR command, now included in SWAM ops, creates the given entry and fetches the information from the requested PRs on GitHub to enable a formal and efficient sync of technical results.
+The author should focus on completing the inferred article with higher-level details like screenshots, demos, the cover image (which the tool may also infer), and, most importantly, the conclusion and abstract.